An ice dynamics parameter study¶

 administrator if you don’t know what a “job scheduler” is!)
 Of course, if you have a

-supercomputer then you can redo this parameter study on a 5 km grid.
+supercomputer then you can redo this parameter study using a finer grid.

 From such figures we can make an informal assessment and comparison of the results, but objective assessment is important.
 Example objective functionals include: